HananeKalakesh/meal-prep-calendar/README.md

             grid-template-columns: repeat(7, 1fr); /* 7 columns for Sun-Sat */
             gap: 10px; /* Reduced gap for more compact view */
             width: 100%;
         }

+        /* Hides the month name that is generated as a day-header */ .day-header.month-name {
+            display: none;
+        }

         .day-header {